hopv/syng/README.md

 Syho is known to work with Agda 2.6.2.2.
 Syho has no dependencies on external libraries.

+### Agda Mode

 For viewing and editing Agda code, you can use **Agda mode** for [Emacs](https://agda.readthedocs.io/en/latest/tools/emacs-mode.html) or [VS Code](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode).

+When you open an Agda file, you should first *load the file* (`Ctrl-c Ctrl-l` in Emacs and VS Code), which loads the contents of the file and its dependencies and type-checks them.

+Also, you can quickly jump to the definition (`Meta-.` in Emacs and `F12` in VS Code) of any identifiers, including those that use symbols.

 ### Fonts